The skeptic says,

 The skeptic in the State, rather than talking to PTM, has repudiated its claims.
 It has used force, intimidation and violence to silence its workers.
 The movement’s leaders and supporters are routinely harassed, disappeared, put behind bars and even killed.
 Last week, the State police allegedly killed a PTM leader Arman Luni in northern Balochistan.

 The use of force in response to questions by peaceful protestors means there are no answers with the State.
 If there were answers, it may not have used violence to deal with PTM protestors.
 But in this very extremely jingoistic and violent approach of the State lies the victory of PTM’s narrative.

-International human rights organizations and the world know that PTM is in the right whereas the State has lost its moral ground because of crackdown on civilized dissent and arbitrary use of force.
+International human rights organizations and the world know that PTM is in the right whereas the State has lost its moral ground because of crackdown on civilized dissent by arbitrary use of force and violence.
 PTM’s resistance in the future must remain non-violent, and it should keep challenging the State in the war on narratives.

 A Native American proverb says, “Those who tell the stories rule the world.”